descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 **2003**

 *"This note proposes a notion of **user-defined literals** based on literal constructors without requiring new syntax.
-If combined with the separate proposal for generalized initializer lists, it becomes a generalization of the C99 notion of compound literals."*
+If combined with the separate proposal for generalized initializer lists, it becomes a generalization of the **C99 notion of compound literals**."*

 *"However, a constructor is a very general construct and there have been many requests for a way to express literals for user-defined types in such a way that a programmer can be **confident that a value will be constructed at compile time** and potentially stored in ROM.
 For example:"*